AgroRavager/PowerPlant/README.md

-# powerplant
+# Powerplant
-This repository is for the 2021 Innovation Project
+This repository contains the code for the PowerPlant application